SchweitzerGAO/rasa-train-generator/README.md

 when generating data for an intent or the name of `lookup` for a lookup table.

-**Note: If you are generating data from a csv or tsv file with the name of `lookup` in the first column, there is no need to specify the name when creating a `Generator`**

 For now, only `intent` and `lookup` data types in `nlu` class are supported.
 Other types like `rule` and `story` will be supported in the future